Derived Partners of Enriques Surfaces: Quotient stacks associated to the K3 and Enriques surfaces

 \end{thm}

-The Brauer class $\alpha$ will be constructed in terms of Clifford algebras in Section $3$, and the proof of Theorem \ref{main_thm_1} will be provided there after all relevant definitions are given.\\ \\ Our next goal is to incorporate the Enriques involution on the side of $X$, and we will take inspiration from Prof. Borisov's and Zhan Li's result, which suggests the presence of a $(2,2)$-root stack.
+The sheaf $\mathcal A$ will be constructed in terms of Clifford algebras in Section $3$, and the proof of Theorem \ref{main_thm_1} will be provided there after all relevant definitions are given.

+Our next goal is to incorporate the Enriques involution on the side of $X$, and its counterpart of the side of $\mathscr{Y}$.
+We will take inspiration from \cite{borisov}, which suggests the presence of a $(2,2)$-root stack.
 We can construct another quotient stack with $\mathbb{Z}_2$-stack structure on each of the curves $E_\pm$ except the intersections and $(\mathbb{Z}_2 \times \mathbb{Z}_2)$-stack structure at their intersections.
 We observe that $-1 \in \mathbb{C}_\lambda^*$ already acts as $(-1, -1)$ on the pair $(y_+,\, y_-)$, so we define the group $G$ as follows:

-\begin{definition} Let $G := \mathbb{Z}_2 \times \mathbb{C}_\lambda^*$ and its action on $A$ to be:
+\begin{definition} Let $G := \mathbb{Z}_2 \times \mathbb{C}_\lambda^*$ and its action on $A$ to be